An FPT algorithm for the embeddability of graphs into two-dimensional simplicial complexes: 2-complexes and their data structures

 \subsection{Proper and cellular graph embeddings on 2-complexes}

 Let $\complex$ be a 2-complex with size~$c$, $G$ a graph, and $\Gamma$ an embedding of~$G$ on~$\complex$.
-The embedding~$\Gamma$ is \emphdef{proper} if: \begin{itemize} \item the image of~$\Gamma$ meets the boundary of~$\complex$ only on singular points; \item the vertices of~$\Gamma$ cover the singular points of~$\complex$. \end{itemize}
+The embedding~$\Gamma$ is \emphdef{proper} if: \begin{itemize} \item the image of~$\Gamma$ meets the boundary of~$\complex$ only on singular vertices; \item the vertices of~$\Gamma$ cover the singular vertices of~$\complex$. \end{itemize}

 The embedding~$\Gamma$ is \emphdef{cellular} if each face of~$\Gamma$ is an open disk plus possibly some part of the boundary of~$\complex$.
 We emphasize that this definition slightly departs from the standard one.
 Moreover, we will only consider cellular embeddings that are proper.